 - International adoption: If you’re a prospective adoptive family who lives in the U.S., you can adopt a child from another country.
 Our firm can refer you to an international adoption agency.
-If you live in another country and hope to adopt a child from the United States, Thompson Dove Law Group is one of only three U.S. firms that can complete this adoption process for you.

 Your steps to adoption will vary based on the type of adoption you choose, each of which has its own pros and cons to consider.
 It’s best to do extensive research before deciding which process of adoption is right for you.
 Remember, our adoption professionals are here to answer any questions you have about the child adoption process in South Carolina.